 Creating a Delaware trucking LLC will allow you and your team to drive without fear of delivering damaged goods.
 You know from experience that accidents happen.
 And if one occurs involving your truck, your insurance may not cover all the expenses and damages the accident victims may seek.
 You need to protect your assets and finances.
 How can you do that?
-By forming a corporation or LLC.
-It's a common way to protect both you and your personal assets.
+Establishing a legal business structure, such as an LLC or corporation, can often create a boundary between personal and business assets, generally ensuring that personal wealth remains protected from trucking-related claims.

 Learn more below about why many truck drivers choose to form a trucking corporation, form a trucking LLC, and how to incorporate your truck.
 You can also read about our special discount for truck drivers!